dmis-lab/tbinet/models/best/readme.md

-Click the link to download the best model of CLARINET <br />
+Click the link to download the best model of CLARINET
 <http://dmis.korea.ac.kr/downloads?id=CLARINET>